 The call

 Pick one cloud platform credential aligned to the stack you will actually work in, then prove it with a real deployed project.
-For AWS shops, AWS Solutions Architect Associate is the stronger cloud-engineering signal; for Azure shops, AZ-104.
-If you are brand new, start cheaper with AWS Cloud Practitioner or AZ-900 to learn the console, but treat it as a stepping stone, not the finish line.
-The certificate opens the door; a running, infrastructure-as-code workload you can demo is what gets you hired.
+Our take: for AWS-centered teams, start with AWS Solutions Architect Associate; for Azure-centered teams, Microsoft Azure Administrator Associate.
+Our take: if you are brand new, start with AWS Cloud Practitioner first.
+Our read: treat the certificate as a screening signal and lead with a running, infrastructure-as-code workload an interviewer can examine.

 Take this path if

-- You already know which cloud you will work in and want the credential that matches it — AWS Solutions Architect Associate for AWS, AZ-104 for Azure.
+- You already know which cloud you will work in and want the credential that matches it — AWS Solutions Architect Associate for AWS, Microsoft Azure Administrator Associate for Azure.

-- You are brand new to cloud and want a low-cost on-ramp to learn the console and vocabulary first — AWS Cloud Practitioner ($100) or the Azure equivalent, understood as a foundation, not a hiring credential.
+- You are brand new to cloud and want an on-ramp to learn the console and vocabulary first — AWS Cloud Practitioner ($100), understood as a foundation, not a hiring credential.

 - You have some support, systems, or Linux operations experience already and want to formalize hands-on cloud operations knowledge — CompTIA Cloud+ is a strong step for exactly that path once you already have some hands-on experience.